 RESPONSE TEAM will not act on complaints regarding:

-If you are being harassed by a member of Cadasta, notice that someone else is being harassed, or have any other concerns, please contact the RESPONSE TEAM at [email address or other contact point].
+If you are being harassed by a member of Cadasta, notice that someone else is being harassed, or have any other concerns, please contact the RESPONSE TEAM at firstname.lastname@example.org.
 If the person who is harassing you is on the team, they will recuse themselves from handling your incident.
 We will respond as promptly as we can.

 This code of conduct applies to Cadasta spaces, but if you are being harassed by a member of Cadasta outside our spaces, we still want to know about it.
 We will take all good-faith reports of harassment by Cadasta members, especially LEADERSHIP TEAM, seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
 The abuse team reserves the right to exclude people from Cadasta based on their past behavior, including behavior outside Cadasta spaces and behavior towards people who are not in Cadasta.